danwallach/XStopwatchComplication/README.md

-# XStopwatch / XTimer Complications
+# XStopwatch and Timer Complications

-This is a pair of complications for Android Wear 2.0, one of which does a stopwatch and the other of which does a timer, supporting multiple instances of each, active simultaneously.
+This is a pair of complications for Android Wear 2.0, installed as a single app.
+Multiple instances of each may be active simultaneously.
 Once you add the complication to a watchface, clicking it will launch an activity where you can interact with it.
 When you go back to the watchface, everything should be properly updated.